-What happens if I don't pay my rates?
+What happens if my rates are unpaid / overdue?

 Legal proceedings will be initiated for collection of the debt.
 The person or company in occupation at the date of making the rate is liable for the payment of rates due.

 However, in practice the solicitors acting for each party at the close of a sale or transfer of the lease of a property apportion the outstanding debt between the parties concerned, whereby each party pays the portion of rates for his / her period of occupancy and forward the full amount directly to Cavan County Council.
 This is entirely a private arrangement, which does not affect liability as far as the local authority is concerned.